Car-free adventures aroundAberdeenAberdeenshire

 Car-free adventures around Aberdeen start with fabulous free museums and galleries, some just a few steps from the railway station.
 Cross Guild Street outside the station and head up Carmelite Street.
 Already, you’re surrounded by grey granite buildings, twinkling on a sunny day as the light catches the specs of mica in the stone.
 Pop into the tourist info office for a map and bus advice.

 - The old fishing village of Footdee is a twenty-minute dockside walk away.
-Or you can hop on the bus 15, which leaves every half an hour from just round the corner on Union Street and runs along the sea.
-As soon as the bus turns away from the sea front, ring the bell to get off…
+Or you can hop on the bus 13, which leaves frequently from Adelphi.

 2. Old Aberdeen